 10. Library Trusts

 Ultimately, if the bid to stop a library closing is unsuccessful, campaign groups might have to accept the only way to keep the library open is to take it on themselves as a community or volunteer run library.
 Most times this means running the library as a charitable enterprise or other similar model.
+Some Library authorities have even established a Public Service Mutual to run the service

-During his short stint as libraries minister, Rob Wilson, was keen for councils to consider different models for local service delivery.
+The DCMS is keen for councils to consider different models for local service delivery.
 The recently published Libraries Deliver: Ambition for Public Libraries in England 2016 to 2021 stated that the:

 “DCMS will provide dedicated support for library services to explore and, where it is right for them, spin out into a public service mutual model.
 It will build on the experience of trailblazing library services, and previous government support programmes.”